Vijayawada railway division

-Vijayawada railway division (formerly: Bezawada railway division) is one of the three railway divisions under South Coast Railways of the Indian Railways.
-The headquarters of the division are located at Vijayawada.
+Vijayawada railway division is one of the four railway divisions under South Coast Railways of the Indian Railways.
+The headquarters of the division are located at Vijayawada, Andhra Pradesh, India.

 History

 It was formed as one of the eight divisions in Southern Railway on 16 May 1956.
 After the formation of South Central Railway zone, the division was integrated into it on 2 October 1966.

 On 27 February 2019, This division was announced to be integrated with South Coast Railway zone with Visakhapatnam as its headquarters.

 Administration and jurisdiction

 The division is located completely in the state of Andhra Pradesh.
 It has a broad gauge route of 957.23 km and a running track of 1646.72 km.
 It has a total electrified route of 733.25 km and a total track of 1928 km.
 The present Divisional Railway Manager is P.Srinivass.

 Sections and branch lines

 The Gudur–Duvvada (Vijayawada–Gudur(tripling under progress) and Vijayawada-Duvvada), Vijayawada–Kondapalli, Samalkot–Kakinada Port, Vijayawada-Bhimavaram-Nidadavolu, Bhimavaram–Narasapuram and Gudivada-Machilipatnam are electrified and double-track railway lines.
 Kondapalli railway station is the divisional interchange station.

 The lines and sections under the jurisdiction of the Vijayawada division are listed below: